spisladqo/lcl/Benchmarks.md

 ![Alt text](images/bench_res/benchmark_results_4b.png)

-As we can see, as images number is 4 times larger, sequential processing time is almost 4 times larger.

-For parallel (blue) scenarios, time of their processing increased in more than 4 times.
-This is supposedly due to them having stalls, because they can't do different stages of processing in parallel and need to wait before moving on to the next stage.

-For parallel + queue (green) scenarios, time of their processing has roughly tripled.
-Comparing to parallel implementations without queues, those using them have 1.5-2x times speedup when processing an array of 4 images.
+As the number of images quadrupled, the processing time for the sequential algorithm also increased nearly fourfold.

+The standard parallel implementation experienced a greater-than-fourfold increase in time, likely due to computational stalls between processing stages.
+Despite this inefficiency, it remained significantly faster than the sequential approach.

+In contrast, the parallel implementation with queues saw its processing time only triple.
+This method provided a 1.5 to 2 times speedup over the standard parallel approach when processing the set of four images.

 ## Conclusion